Thomasina Miers’ recipe for cherry bundt cake

 by Lionel Casey

 Cherries are a summer fruit I find hard to withstand, with their scarlet juices and rich berry flavor.
-They’re labor-in-depth to harvest, which makes them exceedingly highly-priced, but they’re so special, I suppose they’re worth each penny.
+They’re labor-in-depth to harvest, which makes them exceedingly highly-priced, but they’re so special that they’re worth each penny.
 You don’t want a large quantity for this almondy bundt cake.
-However, they lend it a stunning, pink hue and, of the path, give it that delectable cherry taste.
+However, they lend it a stunning pink hue and, of the path, give it that delectable cherry taste.

 Cherry bundt cake with megastar anise and lemon drizzle

-Gently poaching the cherries in celebrity anise and kirsch does wonder for their flavor.
+Gently poaching the cherries in celebrity anise and kirsch does wonders for their flavor.

 • Prep fifty-five min